hagt/yamnet_audioset_analysis_docker/README.md

 This repository contains the sources for creating a ready-to-use Docker image for audio event analysis using the Google YAMNet / AudioSet model.

-The image can be used to automatically analyze a video or audio file according to the 521 audio event classes from the [AudioSet ontology] (https://research.google.com/audioset/ontology/index.html).
+The image can be used to automatically analyze a video or audio file according to the 521 audio event classes from the [AudioSet ontology](https://research.google.com/audioset/ontology/index.html).
 If the input file is video, the audio track is extracted first.

 Since the original source code did not provide serializations or post-processing of the analysis data, I developed a JSON output of the analysis that includes the five most important audio events and respective scores for each overlapping time slice of the audio file (currently 960 ms) and a merge strategy that combines the same consecutive events and outputs CSV data divided into music, speech, silence and other events.